World’s Largest Aircraft: Antonov An-225 Mriya

 * It requires six Ivchenko Progress D-18T turbofan engines to carry its payload in the air.

 * The landing system has 32 wheels.

 * The maximum gross weight is 640 tonnes (1,410,000 lbs.).

 The largest single piece of airlifted cargo ever recorded was on an Antonov An-225.
 A generator for a gas power plant in Armenia was 53.2 feet long, 14 feet wide and weighed 416,900 lbs.

 The Antonov An-225 is still in use today.
-Even the United States contracts the An-225, sometimes even for military transport.
+Many nations – including the United States – still contract the aircraft when necessary.

-From chimney ducts, to generators, to war tanks, to wind turbine blades – the Antonov has carried just about every large object that has required a transcontinental move.
+From chimney ducts to generators and war tanks to wind turbine blades, the Antonov An-225 has carried just about every large object that has required a transcontinental move.